aws-samples/aws-bootstrap-kit-examples/README.md

 ## Costs

 By default, this solution occurs less than 1$ / month bill (price may slightly vary by region) by focusing more on structure of your accounts and using serverless technology.

+## Cleaning up accounts

+AWS Bootstrap Kit creates accounts (e.g CICD, Staging, etc.) through AWS Organization.
+Behind the scene, it uses CloudFormation Custom Resource and AWS Lambda to call [CreateAccount API](https://docs.aws.amazon.com/organizations/latest/APIReference/API_CreateAccount.html).

+However, there is no API to delete or remove accounts.
+Thus, the created accounts (aka. member accounts) cannot be cleaned up automatically via Custom Resources.
+You need to delete these accounts manually.
+The steps below explain how to clean up those accounts.
+You have to repeat these steps for each account one by one.

+1. **Ensure that you have access to the email address of the member account** Without access to email address, you cannot recover root user to close the account.
+If that is the case, you have to manually delete all created resources.
+After that, you should create [a Service Control Policy (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) with deny * on all resources and apply it to all accounts to disable all future access.
+2. **Recover root user access in the member account** Follow section "Accessing a member account as the root user" in [this documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html#orgs_manage_accounts_access-as-root).
+3. **Remove the member account from AWS Organization** Follow the instruction on this [documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_remove.html).
+In essence, you need to fill required information (e.g. billing) to detach the member account from an existing Organization.
+4. **Delete each account** Sign-in with root credential and go to [Account Setting page](https://console.aws.amazon.com/billing/home?#/account).
+Scroll down to "Close Account" section.
+Read and ensure that you understand the information on check box before closing the account.

+If you want to delete the master account (aka. management account).
+You need to manually delete AWS Organization in the account after you have removed all member accounts.
+You can find the details on [this documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_delete.html).

 ## Known limitations